-Now, create a SQL Server database with any name, but we are naming it “AuthDB”.
+Now, create a SQL Server database with any name here we are naming it “AuthDB”.

-After creating a database that will be as shown below.
+After creating the database, that will be as shown below.

 After creating a Database with the name “AuthDB”, let's add a connection string to the project.